Preparing to Write Your Resume

 Identify your skills, strengths, interests, and accomplishments as they relate to a job search.
 In order to write your resume you must think about your past experiences, the skills you gained, what you accomplished, and how these skills and accomplishments are transferable to the job or internship you want to obtain.

 Analyze job descriptions/advertisements.
 Identify the keywords that describe skills, abilities, and qualifications required for the job.
 Use these words in your resume.
 This requires customizing your resume for each job to which you apply.

 Take time to create a resume that is well-written, highlights your skills and accomplishments, and results in interviews.
 Start with a draft resume, have the draft reviewed, and allow time to make several revisions.

 - Avoid using templates.
-Their formats are not ideal and do not allow for flexibility in highlighting your unique experiences and accomplishments.
+Their formats are not ideal and do not allow for flexibility in highlighting your individual experiences and accomplishments.